kyleobrien/enchiridion/README.md

 ## Node

 ## SQL
--   Structured Query Language, a way to interact with a database.
+-   Structured Query Language.
+A way to interact with a database.
 -   A basic query to read data:
     ```
     SELECT <column1>, <column2>, ...